-MIAMI – Today in Aviation, Air France (AF) operated the last ever commercial departure from Berlin Tegel Airport (TXL) in 2020.
+DALLAS – Today in Aviation, Air France (AF) operated the last-ever commercial departure from Berlin Tegel Airport (TXL) in 2020.

 Flight AF1235, operated by an Airbus A320 (F-GKXP), departed at 15:39 local time bound for Paris (CDG).
 Fittingly, AF had been the first airline to operate into TXL on January 1, 1960.

-TXL dates back to 1948 when the existing airfield was upgraded in just 90 days to support the Berlin Airlift.
-Previously, nearby Tempelhof (THF) had been the cities main airport.
+Tegel Airport dates back to 1948 when the existing airfield was upgraded in just 90 days to support the Berlin Airlift.
+Previously, nearby Tempelhof (THF) had been the city’s main airport.
 However, THF had short runways that were unable to cope when the new generation of jet aircraft arrived in the 1960s.

-This led to the expansion of TXL.
-Its parallel runways were lengthened to accept fully laden wide-bodied airlines.
-Then in 1974, its iconic hexagonal terminal building opened its doors.
-A year later on September 1, 1975, both Pan Am (PA) and British Airways (BA) moved their entire West German operations from THF to TXL.
+Two decades later, the short runways at THF led to the expansion of TXL’s.
+Its parallel runways were lengthened to accept fully loaded, wide-bodied airlines.
+Then, in 1974, its iconic hexagonal terminal building opened its doors.
+A year later, on September 1, 1975, both Pan Am (PA) and British Airways (BA) moved their entire West German operations from THF to TXL.